terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 The QuickStart variation provides a **simple and beginner-friendly** Virtual Private Cloud (VPC) deployment that requires minimal configuration.
 It helps users rapidly create a functional network environment on IBM Cloud without needing to define subnets, ACL rules, security groups, or connectivity patterns manually.
 This variation is ideal for users who want a **basic VPC setup**, lightweight networking defaults, and the option to enable VPC Flow Logs.

-Unlike the fully configurable architecture, QuickStart intentionally limits complexity and deploys a clean, minimal network footprint that can be used as a stepping stone toward more advanced architectures.

 ---